Iraq's Maliki threatens to cut funds if Kurds pipe oil to Turkey

 "Turkey must not interfere in an issue that harms Iraqi sovereignty," Maliki said.

-The central government and the Kurds differ over how to interpret the constitution and share revenue from the world's fourth-largest oil reserves.
-The Kurds are in theory entitled to 17 percent although they frequently complain they get less than that.
+The central government and the Kurds differ over how to interpret the constitution's references to oil and how revenues should be shared.
+The Kurdish share was set at 17 percent after the U.S.-led invasion in 2003, although the Kurds frequently complain that they get less than that.

-Maliki said the Kurds had not met their budgeted commitment to export 250,000 barrels per day of oil in 2013, with the revenue going to the national treasury, but that so far the government had not retaliated by reducing their share of the budget.
+Maliki said the Kurds had not met their budgeted commitment to export 250,000 barrels per day of oil, with the revenue going to the national treasury, but that so far the government had not retaliated by reducing their share of the budget.

 "We did not do that as we did not want to affect the Kurdish people and we were looking to find acceptable solutions...that would preserve national unity and the national wealth, but this year the situation looks difficult," Maliki declared.